College football odds don’t stay still.

 What causes college football betting lines to move?

-What does sharp money mean?
+What does sharp money mean in college football betting?

 What is the difference between sharp money and public money?